Monaseed: History

 The English King James I decreed the plantation of the north of County Wexford with foreigners, clearing out the owners and occupiers of the land.
 Monaseed Castle was built in 1613 and granted to William Marwood.
 The subsequent plantation caused a huge displacement of local families, some of whom were transported to Virginia.
 In 1630, according to one source, '[The] Plantation in the Co. has extirpated the Irish almost quite.'
-Following the Cromwellian invasion soon after, Monaseed Castle was destroyed, and only four Irish men still resided in Monaseed.
+Following the Cromwellian invasion soon after, Monaseed Castle was destroyed, and only four Irishmen still resided in Monaseed.

 Education

-Monaseed National School established in 1913.
+Monaseed National School was established in 1913.
 Some repairs were carried out in 1965, but by the 1980s it was in a poor condition, and refurbishment took place in 1991.
 New classrooms were added as well as a staff room and a learning support room.
 A prefab was added in 2002 when Monaseed grew to include 5 teachers, 4 classroom teachers and a shared learning support teacher.
-In 2008 two new art classrooms were officially opened.
+In 2008, two new art classrooms were officially opened.